tekord/laravel-logman/README.md

 }
 ```

-Now if something goes wrong you will see helpful request information in log files.
+Now if something goes wrong you will see helpful request information in error log files.

 ### Collect context data before controller's action execution